fenago/tableau-fundamentals/lab-guides/md/Lab_7.md

 ![](./images/B16021_07_08.png)

-Figure 7.8: Experiment with format strings using the Custom Number Formatting view in the Chapter 7 workbook

 Notice how Tableau rounds the display of the number based on the format string.
 Always be aware that numbers you see as text, labels, or headers